mqtthiqs/at-doc/docs/modules/band.md

 possible, then set **Spread** back to 0%.
 You can follow _Band_ with e.g. a _Pitch_ instance, to pitch-shift and/or delay each band by a different amount.

-Factory presets 2 or 3 illustrate this technique.
+Factory snapshots 2 or 3 illustrate this technique.

 ### Graphic equalizer